-Use of Individual Retirement Arrangements To Save for Retirement--Results From a Matched File of Tax Returns and Information Documents for Tax Year 2001 ith \$2.6 trillion in assets at yearend 2001, Individual Retirement Arrangements (IRA's) had grown to represent nearly one-quarter of the \$11.2 trillion in the U.S. retirement market (Figure 1).
-Defined contribution plan assets had risen to \$2.7 trillion, with 401(k) plans holding an estimated \$1.7 trillion, or 15 percent of the total retirement market, at yearend 2001.
-This year, the Employee Retirement Income Security Act (ERISA) turns 30-years-old.
-In 1974, when ERISA was passed, the total U.S. retirement market was only \$367.5 billion in assets.\' Thirty years later, U.S. households hold more than \$12.1 trillion in retirement assets, with IRA assets exceeding \$3.0 trillion.2 This paper will focus mainly on one of these retirement vehicles--the one for which IRS files contain the most data.
+With \$2.6 trillion in assets at year-end 2001, Individual Retirement Arrangements (IRAs) had grown to represent nearly one-quarter of the \$11.2 trillion in the U.S. retirement market (Figure 1).
+Defined contribution plan assets had risen to \$2.7 trillion, with 401(k) plans holding an estimated \$1.7 trillion, or 15 percent of the total retirement market, at year-end 2001.
+This year the Employee Retirement Income Security Act (ERISA) turns 30 years old.
+In 1974, when ERISA was passed, the total U.S. retirement market was only \$367.5 billion in assets.1 Thirty years later, U.S. households hold more than \$12.1 trillion in retirement assets, with IRA assets exceeding \$3.0 trillion.2 This paper will focus mainly on one of these retirement vehicles-the one for which IRS files contain the most data.
 This retirement vehicle is the Individual Retirement Arrangement (or IRA).